Benetti-Hub/Cloud-Job-Scheduling/README.md

 # Cloud-Job-Scheduling
 This repository is only to show my style of programming in C++.
-The code is my contribution to a much more complex project for the optimization of a job scheduling problem in a cloud environment.
-The report for this project is also provided.
+The code is a part of my contribution to a much more complex project for the optimization of a job scheduling problem in a cloud environment.
+For additional insights about my work (and about the whole project), a report is also included.